 While initially costlier, LED bulbs outlast their counterparts by double or triple the time.
 They produce less heat (a big asset in the kitchen) and, on a purely aesthetic level, can create millions of colors on the spectrum.
 All these benefits make LED lights with the appropriate lumen rating (the unit of brightness measurement) the preferred choice of many consumers for under-cabinet lighting.

-- Line voltage lighting is wired directly into your home’s electrical system.
-Bulbs using this type of voltage system produce more heat than low voltage or battery lighting.
+- Line-voltage lighting is wired directly into a home’s electrical system.
+Bulbs using this type of voltage system produce more heat than low-voltage or battery lighting.

-- Low voltage lighting can be wired directly into your home if there is a transformer installed to reduce the voltage from the house down to the required 12-volt or 24-volt.
+- Low-voltage lighting can be wired directly into a home if there is a transformer installed to reduce the voltage from the house down to the required 12V or 24V.
 It’s much more common for these systems to simply plug into a power outlet.
-There is no significant difference between the average energy savings, light quality, or lifespan of line voltage and low voltage lighting.
+There is no significant difference between the average energy savings, light quality, or lifespan of line-voltage and low-voltage lighting.

 - Battery-powered lighting doesn’t rely on the home’s electrical system for power, so no transformer is necessary.
-Battery voltages for under-cabinet lighting range from 1.5-volt to 10-volt.
+Battery voltages for under-cabinet lighting range from 1.5V to 10V.
 The higher the voltage, the more power the battery will be able to push, and the brighter the light will be.

 Strip Lights vs. Puck Lights vs. Bar Lights

 Under-cabinet lighting comes in three primary styles: strip lights, puck lights, and bar lights.